This post was updated on October 7th, 2019

 For a handy checklist that includes the most common culprits, you can download a list of foods to avoid with PCOS here.

-And if at the end of this article you’re ready for action but you’re wondering what you CAN eat, then please grab yourself a copy of my free 3 Day PCOS Diet Meal Plan which includes some of my most popular PCOS recipes and a shopping list with everything you need to get started today.
+And if at the end of this article you’re ready for action but you’re wondering what you CAN eat, make sure to grab yourself a free copy of this PCOS Diet Cheat Sheet as well as this 3 Day PCOS Meal Plan.
+The Cheat Sheet gives you hundreds of ingredients from which you can build your own PCOS friendly meals, while the Meal Plan includes some of my most popular PCOS recipes as well as a handy shopping list with everything you need to get started.

 As I’ve already mentioned, number one on my list of foods to avoid with PCOS is sugar.
 I totally get how this can be a major hurdle for many women given our close affinity with this addictive ingredient and the subsequent challenge of going cold-turkey.